-Thus, the Global Terrorism Database is a compilation of distinct data collection efforts from 1970 to the present.
+In sum, the Global Terrorism Database is a compilation of distinct data collection efforts from 1970 to the present.
 From 1970 to 1997 the data were constructed primarily from incidents recorded in real-time by PGIS using a broad-based definition of terrorism.
 Data from this period are updated and corrected on an ongoing basis.
-The data from 1998 through 2007 were primarily collected retrospectively, with data on more recent events being collected in real-time and with the benefit of more robust media archives.
-Thus, users should note that differences in levels of attacks before and after 1997 may be at least partially explained by differences in data collection; researchers should adjust for these differences when modeling the data.
+The data from 1998 through 2007 were primarily collected retrospectively, while data on more recent events are being collected in real-time and with the benefit of more robust media archives and improved collection methodology.
+Users should note that differences in levels of attacks and casualties before and after 1997, 2008, and 2012 may be at least partially explained by differences in data collection; researchers should adjust for these differences when modeling the data.
 Nonetheless, criteria for collecting data were established and applied to the full set of cases to assure the adherence to a broad definition of terrorism and also to allow users to filter out cases that may be inappropriate for their specific analytical interests.
 The data now form a complete series from 1970 to the present--except for 1993.